Deutsche Bank forced into rethink as strategy overhaul stutters: sources

-FRANKFURT Threatened with a multi-billion-dollar fine from U.S. regulators, Deutsche Bank's (DBKGn.DE) management is rethinking elements of its year-old strategic overhaul that has made faltering progress, people familiar with the matter said.
+FRANKFURT Threatened with a multi-billion-dollar fine from U.S. regulators, Deutsche Bank's management is rethinking elements of its year-old strategic overhaul that has made faltering progress, people familiar with the matter said.

 The organizational change, launched in October last year by the then new chief executive John Cryan, aimed to slash costs by cutting staff, overheads and selling off some non-core businesses at Germany's largest lender.